kontent-ai/management-sdk-net/README.md

 To manage content in a Kentico Cloud project via the Content Management API, you first need to activate the API for the project.
 See our documentation on how you can [activate the Content Management API](https://developer.kenticocloud.com/v1/docs/importing-to-kentico-cloud#section-enabling-the-api-for-your-project).

 You also need to prepare the structure of your Kentico Cloud project before importing your content.
-At minimum, that means defining the [Content types](https://help.kenticocloud.com/define-content-structure/structure/creating-and-deleting-content-types) of the imported items.
+At minimum, that means defining the [Content types](https://help.kenticocloud.com/define-content-structure/structure/creating-and-deleting-content-types) of the the items you want to impoort.
 You might also need to set up your [Languages](https://help.kenticocloud.com/multilingual-content#managing-languages), [Taxonomy](https://help.kenticocloud.com/categorize-content/working-with-taxonomy) or [Sitemap locations](https://help.kenticocloud.com/categorize-content/using-a-sitemap) (if you are using them).

 ## Using the ContentManagementClient

 The `ContentManagementClient` class is the main class of the SDK.
-Using this class, you can import, update, view and delete content items, language variants and assets in your Kentico Cloud projects.
+Using this class, you can import, update, view and delete content items, language variants, and assets in your Kentico Cloud projects.

 To create an instance of the class, you need to provide a [project ID](https://developer.kenticocloud.com/docs/using-delivery-api#section-getting-project-id) and a valid [Content Management API Key](https://developer.kenticocloud.com/v1/docs/importing-to-kentico-cloud#importing-content-items).